 It’s quite simple to drift out of the contemporary world here, just like it is in Kenya.
 This is especially true in the far-flung southern parks and reserves such as Selous Game Reserve and Ruaha National Park, which can only be reached by light aircraft.
 It’s not unusual to spend a whole day on a game drive without seeing another person.
 Walking safaris are available in Selous and Ruaha, while boat safaris along the Rufiji River, which runs through Selous, are popular.
 Meanwhile, in the west, Mahale Mountains National Park allows visitors to track chimps on foot.

-Because of its participation in the Great Migration, the north is busier.
+Because it participates in the Great Migration, the North is busier.
 Driving between parks and reserves is also allowed, making it more accessible than the south.
 The Serengeti is the most important wildlife habitat because of the Great Migration, which brings wildebeest and zebra herds from the Masai Mara into the park in November and stays until July (visit between January and March to see them with their newborn).
 The Serengeti, which means “endless plains,” is a vast area where you may see lions, leopards, cheetahs, and elephants on twice-daily game drives.

 The north’s spectacular natural landscapes, which include volcanic features such as the Ngorongoro Crater, the Great Rift Valley, hot springs, and soda lakes, complement the region’s typically wide grasslands.